-- Engage in the re-licensing process for FERC Project No. 77 the Potter Valley Hydroelectric Project. - Support the Mendocino County Inland Water and Power Commission and the Two-Basin Partnership efforts to re-license the Potter Valley Hydroelectric Project. - Monitor the legal challenges to the Waters of the United States rule (by the EPA and Army Corps) aimed at re-defining the definition of "Waters of the US" inside the Clean Water.

-- Continued to advocate for developing a new rule that would not inappropriately or unnecessarily expand coverage to new land features or waters or broaden the overall jurisdiction of the agencies.
-Additionally, the detrimental impacts and burdens to municipalities and agriculture nationwide could be more thoroughly assessed and minimized. - Support Congressional efforts to establish a more effective definition of "Waters of the U.S." - Support restoring full mandatory funding for the Payments in Lieu of Taxes (PILT) program, which compensates public lands counties for untaxable federal land. - Support long-term federal reauthorization and full funding for Secure Rural Schools & Community Self-Determination Act (SRS), which provides funding for rural counties and school districts to replace revenue from dwindling forest receipts due to national decline in timber harvesting.
+- Engage in the re-licensing process for FERC Project No. 77 the Potter Valley Hydroelectric Project and other related items to achieve Mendocino County goals. - Support the Mendocino County Inland Water and Power Commission and the Two-Basin Partnership efforts to re-license the Potter Valley Hydroelectric Project. - Monitor the legal challenges to the Waters of the United States rule (by the EPA and Army Corps) aimed at re-defining the definition of "Waters of the US" inside the Clean Water. - Continue to advocate for developing a new rule that would not inappropriately or unnecessarily expand coverage to new land features or waters or broaden the overall jurisdiction of the agencies.
+Additionally, the detrimental impacts and burdens to municipalities and agriculture nationwide could be more thoroughly assessed and minimized. - Support Congressional efforts to establish a more effective definition of "Waters of the U.S." - Support restoring full mandatory funding for the Payments in Lieu of Taxes (PILT) program, which compensates public lands counties for untaxable Federal land. - Support long-term Federal reauthorization and full funding for Secure Rural Schools and Community Self-Determination Act (SRS), which provides funding for rural counties and school districts to replace revenue from dwindling forest receipts due to national decline in timber harvesting. - Engage with United States Forest Service, Bureau of Land Management, and other Federal land management agencies to ensure that local communities are consulted regarding land management issues including recreation, fire management and law enforcement. - Engage in the efforts with to preserve the water supply provided by the Potter Valley Project for the thousands of people who use the water domestically, for agriculture, and for environmental uses in the Russian River watershed. - Support the Mendocino County Inland Water and Power Commission in the efforts with the U.S. Army Corps of Engineers to raise Coyote Dam at Lake Mendocino and secure the related water supply.

-ECONOMIC & COMMUNITY DEVELOPMENT
+ECONOMIC AND COMMUNITY DEVELOPMENT

-ISSUE: Mendocino County advocates for economic and community development opportunities suitable to our rural community's unique character through business development.
+ISSUE: Mendocino County advocates for economic and community development opportunities suitable for rural community's unique character through business development.
 The County supports legislative efforts designed to foster economic development tools and funding options for effective programs and job creation.
 The County supports legislative efforts that promote strategic land use and development practices that maintain and/or increase local control.